olooney/oranlooney.com/content/post/genji-ko.md

-I spent some time trying to find some elegant heuristic that would nudge the layout algorithm to produce those four without breaking any of the others, but the rules were more complex than simply listing the special cases (and none of them correctly handled Yūgiri (夕霧) which I'll discuss below.)
+I spent some time trying to find some elegant heuristic that would nudge the layout algorithm to produce those four without breaking any of the others, but the rules were more complex than simply listing the special cases (and none of them correctly handled Yūgiri (夕霧), which I'll discuss below.)

 The four special cases are: